Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Introduction

-Our work is closely related to recent, powerful approximation results for multi-armed bandits obtained by \citet{wage:xu:2021}, \citet{fan:glyn:2021}, and \citet{adus:2021}.
-Those papers, like ours, use local parametrizations in the spirit of \citet{hira:port:2009} such that the the optimal treatment arm cannot be perfectly determined in limit. \citet{wage:xu:2021} and \citet{fan:glyn:2021} obtain continuous-time approximations for a number of specific bandit algorithms such as Thompson sampling, under specific distributional assumptions for the original data. \citet{adus:2021} builds on these results to solve for an approximately optimal continuous-time bandit algorithm, by obtaining a limiting notion of Bayes risk.
-In contrast to these papers, which allow the arm allocations to change at every new observation, we consider a batched setting where adjustments can only occur at a fixed, discrete set of times.
-However, we consider a wider range of underlying data-generating processes---essentially any parametric specification satisfying local asymptotic normality.
-The model may have arm-specific parameters and parameters shared across arms, and we do not require that the full parameter vector be point-identified by the experiment.
-Furthermore, our representation covers the asymptotic distributions generated by any adaptive allocation rules and any statistics calculated from the adaptively generated data, provided that such limits exist under every local parameter.
-This includes dynamic rules that cannot be expressed through single-prior Bayesian updating, so they may be used to study dynamic decision problems under various ``robust'' criteria such as variational preferences.\footnote{See \citet{cham:2020} for a survey of econometric applications of robust dynamic decision theory.}
+Our work is closely related to recent, powerful approximation results for multi-armed bandits obtained by \citet{wage:xu:2021}, \citet{fan:glyn:2021}, \citet{kalv:zeev:2021}, and \citet{adus:2021}.
+Those papers, like ours, use $n^{-1/2}$ local parametrizations in the spirit of \citet{hira:port:2009} under which the the optimal treatment arm cannot be perfectly determined in limit. \citet{wage:xu:2021} and \citet{fan:glyn:2021} obtain continuous-time approximations for a number of specific bandit algorithms such as Thompson sampling, under specific distributional assumptions for the original data, and \citet{kalv:zeev:2021} develop results on the properties of the upper confidence bound algorithm under general arm distributions. \citet{adus:2021} builds on these results to solve for an approximately optimal continuous-time bandit algorithm.
+In contrast to these papers, which allow arm allocations to change at every new observation, we consider a batched setting where adjustments can only occur at a fixed, discrete set of times.
+However, in our most general result we allow the underlying parameters to change over time from batch to batch, a feature that \citet{zhan:jans:murp:2020} highlight as being empirically relevant in some adaptive experiments. \citet{adus:2021} obtains a very powerful limiting notion of Bayes risk and uses this to obtain asymptotically optimal rules in the classic bandit problem.
+Our representation differs from his in that it covers rules outside the class of Bayes rules, which in stationary environments can be expressed as functions of a current state.